 These rights and responsibilities protect you from the actions of fellow riparian owners, but also outline your duty to other owners, to the community and to the environment.

-- You have the right to protect your property from flooding and your land from erosion.
-If this involves making changes to the watercourse which could impact the quantity and/or quality of water for other riparian owners, we must give consent for the changes before they are carried out.
+You have the right to protect your property from flooding and your land from erosion.
+If this involves making changes to the watercourse which could impact the quantity or quality of water for other riparian owners, we must give consent for the changes before they are carried out.

-- You may have the right to abstract a certain amount of water from the watercourse.
-If you wish to do so contact the Environment Agency by email at firstname.lastname@example.org or by phone on 03 708 506 506 (Monday to Friday, 8am to 6pm).
+You may have the right to abstract a certain amount of water from the watercourse.
+If you wish to do so contact the Environment Agency by email: email@example.com or tel: 03 708 506 506 (Monday to Friday from 8am to 6pm).

-- You must maintain the bed and banks of the watercourse as well as the trees and vegetation growing on the banks.
-This includes keeping the bed and banks free of debris, both natural and man made, even if it did not originate from your land.
+You must maintain the bed and banks of the watercourse as well as the trees and vegetation growing on the banks.
+This includes keeping the bed and banks free of debris, both natural and artificial, even if it did not originate from your land.

 Further details on your rights and responsibilities as a riparian owner can be found in the Environment Agency advice note entitled Living on the edge – a guide to the rights and responsibilities of riverside occupation.